How To Make Your 2023 Money Goals *Actually* Happen

 Invest in Your Financial Literacy

 You can have the best of intentions, but achieving your goals will be really difficult if you don’t have the tools to understand them inside and out.
 Sacks truly believes that the most valuable thing you can do to boost your financial wellness is find a teacher who speaks to you and makes understanding all the jargon and processes easy.
 Plus, to go all the way, you should embrace your newfound money knowledge as part of your identity.
 “Get a new personality that is obsessed with finance,” she said.
 “Finance is cool.
 It’s cool to be good with money.
 It’s cool to understand the stock market.
-It’s cool to max out your Roth IRA.
 Be cool.”